How we approached collaborative editing

 Adding the new operations still did not solve all the problems.
 We needed to extend our Operational Transformation implementation even further to handle the scenarios that we discovered over the years.
 Here are the most significant additions that we made:

-- The graveyard root – A special data tree root where removed nodes are moved, which enables better conflict resolution in scenarios when User A changes a part of data which is at the same time removed by User B (scenario (5) and similar).
+- The graveyard root – A special data tree root where removed nodes are moved that enables better conflict resolution in scenarios when User A changes a part of data which is at the same time removed by User B (scenario (5) and similar).

 - Generalizing operations to work on ranges instead of singular nodes for better processing and memory efficiency.